pablodecm/phd_thesis/src/101_chapter_1.md

 collaboration [@Ball:2017nwa].
 :::

-Even for modelling hard scattering processes, a non-perturbative input is required, mainly the probability of finding a particular proton constituent with a certain momentum fraction inside each of the colliding protons, referred to as the parton distribution function (PDF).
+When modelling hard (i.e. high energy) scattering processes, a non-perturbative input is required, mainly the probability of finding a particular proton constituent with a certain momentum fraction inside each of the colliding protons, referred to as the parton distribution function (PDF).
-The model of the proton as three quarks coupled by strong force is too simplistic for modelling proton-proton scattering realistically, specially at high energies.
+The model of the proton as three quarks coupled by strong force is too simplistic for modelling proton-proton scattering realistically, especially at high energies.
 The continuous exchange of gluons between the three constituent quarks effectively generates a sea of virtual quark-antiquark pairs from which other partons can scatter off.
 Consequently, in the interaction of two protons, not only